milosmns/milosmns.github.io/_posts/op-ed/2020-03-23-Preparing-Mac-Engineering.md

 $ subl Documents/project # opens project
 ```

-## Lookup tools
+## Next-gen Terminal tools

 Using `grep` and `find` to search for files from the Terminal is fine.
 Also, using `cd` to enter directories is fine, and `ls` to list the contents is fine.
 But all of these can start feeling very repetitive if you often go through a deep structure of directories.
+Same goes for `sed`.

-I found some nice helpers on top of these tools that are (1) faster, and (2) provide a better UX.
+I found some nice utilities built on top of these ideas that are (1) faster, and (2) provide a better UX.

 **1. [AutoJump](https://github.com/wting/autojump)**